 Thailand solar rooftop law sparks a revolution in simplified installations

-Thailand is on the brink of a transformative shift in its energy landscape with the introduction of a new law aimed at simplifying the installation of solar rooftops.
-This legislative initiative, spearheaded by Energy Minister Pirapan Salirathavibhaga, is designed to streamline the installation process, reduce household electricity costs, and bolster the country’s commitment to renewable energy.
-The bill is currently in draft form and is expected to be submitted to the Cabinet for approval shortly.
+Thailand is set for a transformative shift in its energy landscape with a new law aimed at simplifying the installation of solar rooftops.
+This legislative initiative, spearheaded by Energy Minister Pirapan Salirathavibhaga, seeks to streamline the installation process, reduce household electricity costs, and bolster the country’s commitment to renewable energy.
+The bill, currently in draft form, is expected to be submitted to the Cabinet for approval shortly.

 Learn more about the bill’s impacts.